 Specific Active ImmunoTherapy (SAIT)

-Adherence to current therapies can be poor due to complex dosing regimens, and the treatment of many neurodegenerative diseases is still failing.
+Adherence to current therapies can be poor due to complex dosing regimens, and the treatment of many neurodegenerative diseases is stillinadequate.
 Using our unique AFFITOME technology, we are developing Specific Active ImmunoTherapy (SAIT), which stimulates the body to find and fight proteins central to the development and progression of neurodegenerative diseases.
-SAIT induces a long‑lasting target-specific immune response, which may translate into effective quarterly or perhaps twice-yearly dosing.
+SAIT induces a long‑lasting target-specific immune response, which may be generated by far less frequent dosing regimens (e.g. once or twice a year)

 SAIT is an exciting prospect.